 2. There is a difference between vosotros and ustedes.

 In other Spanish-speaking countries, however, vosotros is never (or rarely) used.
-So, even in casual situations where, in Spain, vosotros would be used, other countries still opt to use ustedes for plural “you” communication.
+So, even in casual situations where, in Spain, this form is present, other countries still opt to use ustedes for plural “you” communication.

 Are you having trouble recalling learning this subject pronoun in all those Spanish classes from your younger years?
 Well, there’s a reason for that!
 Most Spanish teachers of English students may not be familiar with vosotros, and have just not taught it in the past.

-These days, both teachers who are native Spanish speakers and those who are secondary Spanish speakers are keener on teaching the vosotros form due to globalized learning initiatives.
+These days, both native and non-native Spanish teachers are keen on teaching this pronoun due to globalized learning initiatives.
 But, don’t be surprised if skipping the vosotros pronoun in your conjugation sequence for all those years comes back to bite you when visiting Spain!

-Vosotros is most often used in any context where i) there is more than one person, and ii) the occasion is less formal.
+Vosotros is present in any context where 1) there is more than one person, and 2) the occasion is less formal.
 According to a Madrileña with whom I recently spoke, the usted/ustedes form would be appropriate when speaking in an entrevista (interview), con un jefe (with a boss), or in similar situations.
 Otherwise, the vosotros form rules the day in Spain.

 Whether or not you have previous exposure and familiarity with vosotros, you’ll find that Spaniards are a patient, gracious people who are very willing to support others in their quest to learn Spanish.
 They may even help you along the way – even if, to their ears, you’re using ustedes all wrong!

 When do you use the vosotros subject pronoun?
 Share your stories with us below!

 This article was originally published on September 11, 2017, and then was edited for comprehensiveness on July 9, 2021.